On Trimming Tensor-structured Measurements and Efficient Low-rank Tensor Recovery: Introduction

-In this work, we focus on the following questions: \emph{To what extent are the geometry preservation properties of tensorial memory-efficient measurements weaker than that of the standard sub-Gaussian measurement matrices?
-How can we efficiently run data-oblivious recovery procedures similar to the IHT algorithm for recovery from tensorial measurements?} Our main contributions are two-fold: \begin{itemize} \item \emph{RIP-like properties of face-splitting measurements under trimming.} We study the limitations of memory-efficient face-splitting measurements as restricted isometry maps and propose adaptive trimming-based local corrections that improve the geometry preservation properties of such operators. \item \emph{Efficient iterative hard thresholding variants for low-rank tensor recovery.} Motivated by this approach, we propose two new versions of the iterative hard thresholding algorithm for low-rank tensor recovery, TrimTIHT and KaczTIHT, that empirically demonstrate the improved performance for i.i.d. measurements, especially in the hard case of tensor-structured memory-efficient measurements.
-We also provide convergence theory for the proposed methods giving them initial theoretical validation. \end{itemize}
+Our main contributions are two-fold: \begin{itemize} \item \emph{RIP-like properties of face-splitting measurements under trimming.} We study the limitations of memory-efficient face-splitting measurements as restricted isometry maps and propose adaptive trimming-based local corrections that improve the geometry preservation properties of such operators. \item \emph{Efficient iterative hard thresholding variants for low-rank tensor recovery from generic linear measurements.} Motivated by this approach, we propose two new versions of the iterative hard thresholding algorithm for low-rank tensor recovery, TrimTIHT and KaczTIHT, that empirically demonstrate the improved performance for i.i.d. measurements, especially in the hard case of tensor-structured memory-efficient measurements.
+We also provide convergence theory for the proposed methods, giving them initial theoretical validation. \end{itemize}